Othentic-Labs/PRNG-avs-example/README.md

 ## Usage
 1. Create a .env file and include the deployed contract addresses and private keys for the operators.
 If you are unfamiliar with AVS, Checkout the [Quickstart guide](https://docs.othentic.xyz/main/avs-framework/quick-start).

-2. Deploy the PRNG Contract: To use hooks, deploy an instance of the `PRNG contract` by navigating to the `contracts` directory:
+2. Deploy the PRNG Contract: To use hooks, deploy an instance of the `PRNG contract` by navigating to the `contracts` directory.
+Note that deploying this contract is optional; the AVS can run without it.
+This step is primarily for showcasing the use of hooks.

 ```bash
 cd contracts/